atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ‘I ready use of those cursed weapons
 M;
 ; : “of destrudlion that 1 must impute the“
-“of my fen. — Tell me, ” — conti!
+“of my fen. — Tell me, " — conti!
 !
-he,, turning to his wife, have “you seen my poor boy ?”
+he,, turning to his wife, have “you seen my poor boy ?"
 \
 I “Lord!
-Mr. Selby !”
+Mr. Selby !"
 Said she, “what
 2:
 I “a question?
 Can you shppofe I should
 I
 I, go to shch a place as Newgate to see ' “him?
-No — since he has brought him I ^ i “self there, he must be content to stay i ‘‘ till he can get out.”
+No — since he has brought him I ^ i “self there, he must be content to stay i ‘‘ till he can get out."
 !
 s
 I